repoze/repoze.postoffice/README.txt

 Out of office messages sent by certain clients (Microsoft) will typically not use either of the above standards to indicate an automated reply.
-As a last line of defense, `repoze.postoffice` also tracks the frequency of incoming mail by email address.
+As a last line of defense, `repoze.postoffice` also tracks the frequency of incoming mail by email address and, optionally, other headers specified by the 'ooo_loop_headers' configuration option.
 When the number of messages arriving from the same user surpasses a particular, assumedly inhuman, threshold, a temporary block is placed on messages from that user, such that all messages from that user are discarded for a certain period of time, hopefully breaking the auto reply feedback loop.

 Consuming Queues
 ================